-“OK, then what?”
+“Okay, then what?”
 I call back to him.

-While the sugar combines with the milk and cream, I set out a bowl and fill it with six tablespoons of water, then toss five teaspoons of gelatin over the top.
+While the unrefined sugar combines with the milk and cream, I set out a bowl and fill it with six tablespoons of water, then toss five teaspoons of gelatin over the top.

 I return to the stove.
-A couple minutes and a few stirs later, the sugar’s totally dissolved, and I remove the saucepan from the heat.
+A couple minutes and a few stirs later, the sugar has totally dissolved, and I remove the saucepan from the heat.

 He’s in the kitchen next to me now, right beside me while I divvy up the mixture, pour it into oiled ramekins and set them in the fridge.

 “I told you it was easy,” he responds, his back to me now while he begins washing dishes and setting them to dry.

-Also, more notably, it’s the first time the process has been so easy that as soon as we’re done, I’ve got it memorized, repeating the whole process back to Tim minutes later when we settle in on the sofa, and I take out a piece of paper and write it down.
+Also, more notably, it’s the first time the process has been so easy that as soon as we’re done, I find that I’ve got it memorized.
+Repeating the whole process back to Tim minutes later when we settle in on the sofa, and I take out a piece of paper and write it down.

-Tim made this exact same recipe for me, minus the almond extract, I think, a few weeks ago, when one or the other of us heard someone say “panna cotta,” developed a craving and quickly passed the obsession along to the other so that pretty soon, both of us, regularly, were saying out loud, “Doesn’t that sound so good?”
-“I wish we had some right now!”
+Tim made this exact same recipe for me a few weeks ago.
+One or the other of us had heard someone say “panna cotta,” developed a craving, and quickly passed the obsession along to the other.
+Pretty soon, both of us were regularly saying out loud, “Doesn’t that sound so good?
+I wish we had some right now!”

 No, this panna cotta is the chocolate chip cookie of the magical custardy world: with every bite you take, you just want more.

 Let’s make more!